spatie/laravel-query-builder/README.md

 The `filter` query parmeters can be used to filter results by partial property value, exact property value or if a property value exists in a given array of values.
 You can also specify custom filters for more advanced queries.

 By default no filters are allowed.
-All filters have to be specified first using `allowedFilters()`.
+All filters have to be specified using `allowedFilters()`.

 ``` php
 // GET /users?filter[name]=john&filter[email]=gmail